aifoundry-org/et-platform/sw-sysemu/bench/generate_insn_script/README.md

 Next, we define each of the different categories, followed by the specific instructions that fall under these categories, followed by a list of the associated operands in the correct order.

-We currently have this mapping:
+We currently support this mapping:
     rd/rs1/rs2: registers
     imm : immediate